 - Don't throw organic matter into the bush (eg apple cores) as it greatly impacts on the health and indeed survival of our native animals.

-- Q: Can I throw biodegradable nappies into the campsite toilets?
+- Q: Can I throw biodegradable nappies or sanitary products into the campsite toilets?

 Most of the toilets at campsites on the Bibbulmun Track have a sealed vault, which means that once they are full we pump them out and dispose at an approved sewerage site.
 Even the composting toilets use a very basic design that is not suitable for bulk waste, and these too are pumped out if required.
-Therefore anything large will block the pump pipe and can cause significant problems.
+Things like nappies or sanitary products could block the pump pipe and can cause significant problems.
 Biodegradable nappies are supposed to break down, but it is a question of time.
-Therefore please do not dispose any nappies, or any other rubbish, in the toilets.
+Therefore please do not dispose any nappies, sanitary products or any other rubbish, in the toilets.
 This means you are required to carry them out.
 Here are some tips for dealing with nappies and sanitary products in the bush.

 - Q: Can I take a bike, ride a horse or take a pack animal on the Track?